mskian/Responsive-Adblock-Notification-Message-Bar/README.md

-Responsive Adblock Notification Message Bar for Wordpress
+Responsive Adblock Notification Message Bar for Wordpress beta version

 How to Use this ?
 - Copy the Codes From <b>ab-msg-bar.php</b> File